bluenote10/RustFaustExperiments/Benchmarks/regression_notes.md

 Around Faust version 2.26.0 and the (early) `rust-wip` branch the throughput was ~85 MiB/s, but now it is ~31 MiB/s.

 Trying to replicate the old performance now seems tricky.
-Attempt at bisecting the regression:

 ## Faust versions

+Attempt at bisecting the regression on Faust side:

 ```
 Faust versions: